annieflora/CMSI486/Homework1.md

 **Ch.
 3 #20 [part c only]:**
 *Recent changes in privacy laws have disallowed organizations from using Social Security numbers to identify individuals unless certain restrictions are satisfied.
 As a result, most U.S. universities cannot use SSNs as primary keys [except for financial data].
 In practice, Student_id, a unique identifier assigned to every student, is likely to be used as the primary key rather than SSN since Student_id can be used throughout the system.
 What are the advantages and disadvantages of using generated [surrogate] keys?*

 The advantages are that you ensure a unique identifier for each student.
-A disadvantages are they they have to be generated and this takes time and space.
-If there are a large number that need to be generated you could also run our of possible options if there is only a set amount of digits or letters that can be used.
+This will make sure there are no issues when referencing the data.
+The disadvantages are that they have to be generated and this takes time and space.
+If there are a large number of unique identifiers that need to be generated you could also run out of possible options if there is only a set amount of digits or letters that can be used.